bruncanepa/book-holmes/README.md

 The backend service handles image analysis and book information retrieval using several external APIs:

-1. Google Vision AI for object detection and OCR
+1. Google Gemini AI for object detection and OCR
 2. Google Books API for metadata and classification
 3. Google Gemini AI for enhanced text processing
 4. Puppeteer for web scraping book content